amanda-lang/amanda/README.md

 # Amanda

-Amanda a statically typed programming language in portuguese.
+Amanda is a statically typed programming language with portuguese constructs.
 It is implemented using a tree walk intepreter and was mainly made to help me get a feel for progamming language design and implementation.
 You can't do much with it due to it's slowness and lack of more expressive features.

-###Usage
+## Usage

 **On Windows**